Notice for Apple Mac users

 Structures

-The screenshots illustrate how animations are used on text pages to illustrate topics.
+The screen shots illustrate how animations are used on text pages to illustrate topics.

 Frame Structures